 It adopts a business strategy of both direct and joint ventures in its commercial undertakings based on the need for capital, technical knowhow, management expertise and business connections.
-Currently its ioint ventures are in certain housing construction. motor projects. and forwarding services.
-Ioint ventures are forged with other cooperatives and non-cooperatives both local and foreign.
-Except for ioint ventures with cooperatives. joint ventures with other private sector companies are in the form of newly registered companies under the Company Law where KOBENA holds controlling interests and are therefore KOBENA's subsidiaries.
+Currently its joint ventures are in certain housing projects, construction. motor and forwarding services.
+Joint ventures are forged with other cooperatives and non-cooperatives both local and foreign.
+Except for joint ventures with cooperatives, joint ventures with other private sector companies are in the form of newly registered companies under the Company Law where KOBENA holds controlling interests and are therefore KOBENA's subsidiaries.

 Although KOBENA is commercially oriented it maintains its cooperative philosophy.
 This is evident in the cooperative structure outlined earlier.
 In addition, KOBENA manages to bring direct benefits to its members through its various projects in terms of lower prices, employment and training.
-It is worthwhile to mention here of KOBENA's handling of a large construction project which brought direct benefit to the youth as a case of point.
-This is the construction of US\$250 million project which is managed by KOBENA in a joint venture with a Korean Taking South firm. advantage of the partnership with one who is known for their innovative technological skill and work ethics.
-KOBENA secures their cooperation to provide trainers to train the local youth in building technology who would then engaged in the project's construc-Under this scheme over 1.500 youth have been trained at KOBENA's Training Camp and are now working on the project.
-At the same time local trainers were also procured.
+It is worthwhile to mention here of KOBENA's handling of a large construction project which has brought direct benefit to the youth as a case of point.
+This is the construction of US\$250 million project which is managed by KOBENA in a joint venture with a Korean firm.
+Taking South advantage of the partnership with one who is known for their innovative technological skill and work ethics, KOBENA secures their cooperation to provide trainers to train the local youth in building technology who would then be engaged in the project's construc-Under this scheme over tion.
+1.500 youth have been trained at KOBENA's Training Camp and are now working on the project.
+At the same time local trainers were also procured the initial years of its incorporation, response to call for membership Much needed capital was poor. was therefore not forthcoming.
+Management expertise was lacking.
+Just as the Ministry of Culture.
+Youth and Sports provided support to the youth movement, it once again provided support to the Youth Movement Cooperative through KOBENA.
+Through the Ministry the Government provided initial soft loans enabling KOBENA to chart its operation in the competitive commercial world.